Printing Dark T-Shirt Transfers with OKI White Laser Printers

 We have two paper options for decorating dark garments with OKI WT LED printers.
 Both papers are similar.
 Each sheet of paper is two parts; an imaging sheet and a transfer sheet.
 The imaging sheet is coated with a special polymer.
 You print your graphic on the imaging sheet, then place it face to face with the transfer sheet and press them together.
 When you separate them, the transfer sheet removes the polymer coating from the un-printed areas of the imaging sheet.
 When you press the imaging sheet to the garment, only the toner is transferred to the shirt.
 This is essentially the same process used to decorate dark garments with the GO UNO.
 For a video demonstration of this process, please view segment five of our GO UNO Webinar.

 The difference between the way these papers work with the GO UNO and OKI 920 WT and OKI 711WT is that the OKI WT printers add a white layer over the Cyan, Magenta and Yellow toner.
 Since the image is printed in reverse, the white layer is applied on top of the color layer.
 When the imaging sheet is pressed to the garment the white topcoat becomes a white under-base that serves as a barrier between the color of the fabric and the process colors in the printed image.
 Got it?
 Good!
 So, there are two paper options for this process; Neenah Image Clip Laser Dark and EnduraTRANS F2.
-Which one is best for you?
+With either paper, the first step is to press the imaging sheet to a transfer sheet.
+This removes the polymer coating from the unprinted areas and coats the toner to adhere it to the garment.
+Separating these sheets with a cleanly coated, usable image can be tricky.
+There are several factors involved including the quality of your heat press (see below).
+One thing we’ve learned is that this step works much more consistently if the lower table of the press is pre-heated.
+Otherwise the papers will begin to cool while you’re separating them and cause frustrating inconsistencies.
+Pre-heating the platen can make a world of difference, whether you use Neenah Image Clip or EnduraTrans F2 (Click here for a more in-depth look at why this works).
+Having said that, you might wonder which one is best for you.

 - Neenah Image Clip Laser Dark works well, but has a few drawbacks.
 The heat press temperature setting must be increased from 250° to 375° between step one (pressing the imaging and transfer sheets) and step two (pressing the imaging sheet to the garment).
 In some shops, that can produce unnecessary down time while the press heats up.
 Image Clip Laser Dark also has lower flexibility than the alternative, so it’s more prone to cracking after the transfer is applied.
 And it costs much more than the EnduraTRANS F2 solution.
 Neenah’s advantage is that it works on both the WT printers and the GO UNO, so it’s a more versatile product.